What’s The Difference Between A Bookkeeper And An Accountant?

 Why You Need A Bookkeeper And An Accountant

 You could try to handle your bookkeeping and maybe see an accountant once a year, but let’s face it; most people start a small business because they are good at something.
-Unless you are a bookkeeper or an accountant, you probably don’t have the skills to those jobs.
+Unless you are a bookkeeper or an accountant, you probably have better skills in other fields and trying to do your accounting would be only wasting valuable time you could use to mastering your growing business.